 Meritor Capital primarily serves Clients through an Ongoing Planning and Investment Management arrangement.
-In some cases, we serve Clients through Planning Project arrangements.
+In some cases, we serve Clients through Ongoing Planning and Investment Consulting or Planning Project arrangements.
 Each arrangement has its own fee structure, as described in Item 5, below.